 The initial PHA must not provide portable assistance for a participant if a family has moved out of its assisted unit in violation of the lease [24 C.F.R.
 982.353(b)].
-VAWA creates an exception to this prohibition for families who are otherwise in compliance with program obligations but have moved to protect the health or safety of an individual who is or has been a victim of domestic violence, dating violence, sexual assault or stalking Survivor of VAWA violence/abuse and who reasonably believed they were imminently threatened by harm from further violence if they remained in the unit, or if any family member who has been the victimsurvivor of a sexual assault that occurred on the premises during the 90 calendar day period preceding the family's move [24 C.F.R.
+VAWA creates an exception to this prohibition for families who are otherwise in compliance with program obligations but have moved to protect the health or safety of an individual who

+Housing Authority of the City and County of San Francisco Housing Choice Voucher Administrative Plan-050124 is or has been a victim of domestic violence, dating violence, sexual assault or stalking Survivor of VAWA violence/abuse and who reasonably believed they were imminently threatened by harm from further violence if they remained in the unit, or if any family member who has been the victimsurvivor of a sexual assault that occurred on the premises during the 90 calendar90-calendar day period preceding the family's move [24 C.F.R.
 982.353(b)].